-- Coding bootcamps are intensive, accelerated learning programs that teach beginners digital skills like Full-Stack Web Development, Data Science, Digital Marketing, UX/UI Design, Cybersecurity, and Technical Sales. - The average bootcamp costs ~\$13,500, and graduates report an average starting salary of \$67,000.
+- Coding bootcamps are intensive, accelerated learning programs that teach beginners digital skills like Full-Stack Web Development, Data Science, Digital Marketing, UX/UI Design, Cybersecurity, and Technical Sales. - The average bootcamp costs ~\$14,000, and graduates report an average starting salary of \$69,000.
 Bootcamps can vary in length from 6 to 28 weeks, although the average bootcamp is ~14 weeks long. - 3.
 Coding bootcamps teach modern, widely used programming languages and frameworks like Ruby on Rails, Python on Django, JavaScript, and PHP stacks through project-based learning.
 Students graduate from bootcamps with a portfolio, an online presence, interview skills and more.
-Most bootcamps help graduates find an internship or match students with an employer network in fact, in Course Report's most recent research, 83% of bootcamp alumni report being employed in programming jobs. - There are bootcamp campuses in over 85 cities throughout the US/Canada.
-Coding bootcamps are predicted to graduate 23,000 students and gross \$309MM in tuition revenue in 2019. - The average bootcamper has 6 years of work experience, has at least a Bachelor's degree, and has never worked as a programmer.
+Most bootcamps help graduates find an internship or match students with an employer network in fact, in Course Report's most recent research, 79% of bootcamp alumni report being employed in programming jobs. - There are bootcamp campuses in over 85 cities throughout the US/ Canada, although many bootcamps moved online in response to the COVID-19 pandemic.
+Coding bootcamps are predicted to graduate 25,000 students and gross \$350MM in tuition revenue in 2020. - The average bootcamper has 7 years of work experience, has at least a Bachelor's degree, and has never worked as a programmer.
 However, the number of students with degrees appears to be declining slightly over time.